romanthekat/blog/content/posts/2020-11-06 Branches releases and how to live with that.md

 ---
-title: "[2/100] Branches, releases, and how to live with that?"
+title: "Branches, releases, and how to live with that?"
 date: 2020-11-06
 draft: false
 ---